Ishirō Honda

-Childhood to war years (1911–1946)
+Early life

 Childhood and youth (1911–1921)

 Honda was born in Asahi, Yamagata Prefecture (now part of the city of Tsuruoka), the fifth and youngest child of Hokan and Miyo Honda.
 His father Hokan was the abbot of Honda Ryuden-in temple.
-Honda stated that his forename was a combination derived from three words: "'I' stands for inoshishi, the boar, the astrological symbol of my birth year.
-Shi stands for the number four, the fourth son.
+Honda stated that his forename was a combination derived from three words: "'I' stands for inoshishi, the boar, the astrological symbol of my birth year. shi stands for the number four, the fourth son.
 And ro indicates a boy’s name.
 Literally, it means the fourth son, born in the year of the boar."
 He had three brothers: Takamoto, Ryokichi, Ryuzo, and one sister: Tomi, who died during her childhood.
 Honda's father and grandfather were both Buddhist monks at Churen-ji, a temple in Mount Yudono, where the Hondas lived in a dwelling on the temple's property.
 The Hondas grew rice, potatoes, daikon radishes, and carrots, and also made and sold miso and soy sauce.
 The family also received income from a silk moth farm managed by one of Honda's brothers.
 Honda's father earned income during the summers by selling devotions in Iwate Prefecture, Akita Prefecture, and Hokkaido and would return home before the winter.

 While Honda's brothers were given religious tutoring at sixteen, Honda was learning about science.
 Takamoto, who became a military doctor, encouraged Honda to study and sent him scientific magazines to help, which started Honda's love for reading and scientific curiosity.
 In 1921, when Honda was ten, Hokan became the abbot at Io-ji temple in Tokyo, and the family moved into the Takaido neighborhood in Suginami.
 Though he was an honors student back home, Honda's grades declined in Tokyo and in middle school; he struggled with subjects involving equations such as chemistry, biology, and algebra.

 After his father transferred to another temple, Honda enrolled in the Tachibana Elementary school in Kawasaki and later in Kogyokusha Junior High where Honda studied kendo, archery, and athletic swimming but quit after tearing his Achilles tendon.